sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables-v2/Fundamentals 2: Working with Tables.md

 ### Summarizing Profit
 We want to show the sum of profit for each region and we already have added a calculated column that shows profit per row.

-To add this rollup, we simply drag and drop the `Profit` column in the element panel (the PLUGS_DATA table has to be selected), and place it in the `GROUP BY` > ` CALCULATIONS` section of the `GROUPINGS` panel:
+To add this rollup, we simply drag and drop the `Profit` column in the element panel (the PLUGS_DATA table has to be selected), and place it in the `GROUP BY` > ` CALCULATIONS` section of the `GROUPINGS` panel.

+Rename the calculation column to `Region Profit:

 <img src="assets/region_profit.gif" width="800"/>